This is the source

 };

-If the buffer size reaches BLOCK_SIZE
+If the buffer size reaches BLOCK_SIZE send to block where the hash values

 get updated: